Understanding the Switch-Case Statement in C# (With Full Explanation and Example)

 default:

-// code block executed when expression doesn't match any case
+// Code block executed when no case matches

 break;